-One of my favorite things about meal prepping is how much I can reduce waste and reuse packaging.
-I used to let fresh vegetables sit in my fridge for days and days to spoil.
-I would find very questionable fruit hidden in a drawer that I had long forgotten.
-Since meal prepping regularly, I can now say that I throw out a lot less food!
-This is because I plan for my ingredients and (mostly) stick with it.
+Before I started meal prepping regularly, I used to let fresh vegetables sit in my fridge for days and days to spoil.
+I would find very questionable fruit hidden in a drawer that I had long forgotten, or some wet and moldy vegetables in the other drawer.
+Meal prepping means I am throwing out less food, because I can plan for my ingredients and (mostly) stick with it.

-How to Reduce Waste by Repurposing Packaging
+How to Reduce Waste by Reusing Packaging

 Next time you are shopping for your favorite pantry staples, select items packaged in bulk or materials that can be recycled to prevent bringing in unnecessary waste.